[22] Cheerful

 To see the full list of all scores starting with the most recent see this link.

-Scores for my original music have been created and saved in Musescore version 3 and quality of the sound may vary if played in Musescore 4.
+Scores for my original music have been created and saved in MuseScore version 3.
+Quality of the sound may vary if played in Musescore 4.

-Take all markings as suggestions and make your own personal choices as to what works best for you as they are tailored to sound good in Musescore rather than live performances.
+Take all markings as suggestions and make your own personal choices as to what works best for you as they are tailored to sound good in MuseScore rather than live performances.
+If you would like me to publish your video performance of one of my compositions or arrangements on my YouTube channel & blog please contact me at rosie@musicalescapism.com.

 Leveling the playing field using Musescore and Braille Music